Doctor of Philosophy in Geography

 - Statistics--complete 9 hours of courses outside the Geography Department at the 500-level or above with a grade of B or higher.

-Students whose native language is not English may, in some cases, use their native language to fulfill Research Skills but only if the language is considered an adequate research tool for their program and is endorsed by the student’s advisor and committee members.
-Using a native language to fulfill the Research Skills requirement must have GSC approval.
+Students whose native language is not English may, in some cases, use their native language to fulfill Research Skills but only if the language is considered an adequate research tool for their program and is endorsed by the student’s advisor.
+Using a native language to fulfill the Research Skills requirement must have Graduate Studies Committee approval.
+The courses for the Research Skills requirement must be taken during the PhD program.

-The comprehensive examination is scheduled when the student and the faculty advisor believe that competence in the specialty or specialties has been achieved.
+The comprehensive examination is scheduled when the student and the faculty advisor believe that competence in the student’s selected topic has been achieved.
 It consists of two parts: written questions submitted by the committee members and then oral examination.
 For the written questions, they may be open-book or closed at the discretion of the individual committee member submitting the questions, and the student normally will have up to 8 hours to complete each set of questions.
+At the conclusion of the written portion of the examination, the committee chair will poll the committee.
+A majority of the members must approve their individual written portions of the examination in order for the oral portion to take place.
 In the oral section, students often are asked to elaborate and comment on their written answers.
 The focus is on the proposal, however, with probes into its scope, justification, and methodology being common.

 Two grades are possible for the overall examination: “satisfactory,” and “unsatisfactory.”
 In the unsatisfactory case, the student may be allowed to repeat the process one more time upon recommendation of the committee.
 Such repetition can be undertaken no sooner than 90 days after the last exam.
 Approval from the Office of Graduate Studies must be secured for the scheduling of this procedure and the request must be submitted two weeks prior to the proposed date for the examination.